 Simona Cristescu

-I started my own research line in 2003 on laser-based spectroscopy for biomarkers research in the Trace Gas Research group (led by dr. F. Harren) at the Institute for Molecules and Materials (IMM), Radboud University (RU).
+I started my own research line in 2003 on laser-based spectroscopy for biomarkers research in the Trace Gas Research group (led by dr. Frans Harren) at the Institute for Molecules and Materials (IMM), Radboud University (RU).
 Since then, I perform research on biomarkers with focus on volatile compounds in exhaled breath (breathomics) and/or produced by microorganisms with relevance for understanding the biochemical processes involved in disease and monitor the disease activity to improve treatment in personalized medicine.

 A strong track record in attracting funds at national and EU level allowed me to build a strong analytical laboratory infrastructure based on state-of-the-art optical systems and mass spectrometry instrumentation for analysis of complex gas mixtures and initiated the group Exhaled Biomarkers and Exposure (2017).
 Since July 2021, I have expanded the research topics Exhaled Biomarkers and Exposure became Life Science Trace Detection Laboratory (TDLab).